spacetelescope/jwst/docs/jwst/jump/description.rst

 science exposure, so that saturated values are appropriately flagged in the input GROUPDQ array.
-We also assume that steps such as the reference pixel correction (``refpix``) and non-linearity correction (``linearity``) have been applied, so that the input data ramps do not have any non-linearities or noise above the modeled Poission and read noise due to instrumental effects.
+We also assume that steps such as the reference pixel correction (``refpix``) and non-linearity correction (``linearity``) have been applied, so that the input data ramps do not have any non-linearities or noise above the modeled Poisson and read noise due to instrumental effects.
 The absence of any of these preceding corrections or residual non-linearities or noise can lead to the false detection of jumps in the ramps, due to departure from linearity.

-The ``jump`` step will automatically skip execution if the input data contain fewer than 3 groups per integration, because the baseline algorthim requires two first differences to work.
+The ``jump`` step will automatically skip execution if the input data contain fewer than 3 groups per integration, because the baseline algorithm requires two first differences to work.

 Algorithm